 - They must be able to walk.

 When a healthy animal is selected, there are further considerations to follow:

 - Animals should not see each other being slaughtered.

 - The knife used to slaughter shouldn’t even be sharpened in front of the animal.

 - The knife used to sever the animal’s artery should be very sharp, and the person doing the slaughtering should be trained and/or assisted so that the animal dies as quickly and painlessly as possible.

 Many families around the world, even in the US and Europe, cannot afford to eat meat every day.

 During the Eid Al-Adha holiday, families who slaughter also must distribute a third of their meat to those in need.

 Another third is “gifted” to friends and neighbors.
 In this way, those who are secretly in need may still receive meat.

-Though Eid Al-Adha may look like an extravagant holiday with people dressing up and eating lots of food (only a third of their own meat, though!), actually the most important point to Eid Al-Adha is to be like the Prophet Abrahim – the “friend” of God and always trust in God fully.
+Though Eid Al-Adha may look like an extravagant holiday with people dressing up and eating lots of food (only a third of their own meat, though!), actually the most important point to Eid Al-Adha is to be like the Prophet Abrahim, and always trust in Him fully.